Clinic Pharmacy Services

 - Answer your questions

-At every visit, your primary care pharmacist will enter key information from your appointment into your electronic medical record.
+At every visit — whether in-person or virtual — your primary care pharmacist will enter key information from your appointment into your electronic medical record.
 This ensures that your doctor will always have up-to-the-minute information about your care.

 Greater Access to Patient Care